webplatform/docs/concepts/accessibility/es.md

 uri: concepts/accessibility/es

 ---
-**Needs Summary**: This article does not have a summary.
-Summaries give a brief overview of the topic and are automatically included on some listing pages that link to this article.

 Esta página brinda una introducción a la accesibilidad web y enlaza a recursos para mayor información.
 Te sugerimos que leas primero esta página completamente y luego regreses y visites los enlaces para aprender más.

 ## Resumen